kurdin/github-repos-manager-mcp/README.md

 # GitHub Repos Manager MCP Server

+**Token-based GitHub automation management.
+No Docker for optimal performance, Flexible configuration for fine-grained control, 80+ tools with direct API integration.**

 A comprehensive Model Context Protocol (MCP) server that enables your MCP client (Claude Desktop, Roo Code, Cline, Cursor, Windsurf, etc.) to interact with GitHub repositories using your GitHub personal access token.

+This tool simplifies managing GitHub repositories using only a GitHub token for setup.
+By skipping Docker, it avoids unnecessary complexity, delivering fast and effective results through direct API integration.

 This server is built using Node.js and provides a complete toolkit for repository management, issue tracking, collaboration management, and more, all while leveraging the GitHub API for optimal performance.

-## 🚀 Key Advantages of This Approach
+## 🚀 Key Advantages over other GitHub Automation MCP Servers

+🎯 **Simplicity**: Token-based access eliminates complexity.
+🌿 **Efficiency**: No Docker ensures lightweight, optimal performance.
+💪 **Power**: 80+ tools with direct API integration offer unmatched flexibility.
+🔒 **Flexibility**: Fine-grained control with configurable tools.

+### 🎯 Simple Setup & Operation
+✅ **No Docker required** - Simple Node.js server that runs anywhere
+✅ **One token setup** - Only needs a GitHub Personal Access Token to work
-✅ **Direct API calls** - No dependency on `gh` CLI, faster and more reliable
+✅ **Direct API integration** - No dependency on `gh` CLI, faster and more reliable
-✅ **Default Repository** - Set a default repository to streamline your workflow.
+✅ **Zero configuration** - Works out of the box with just the token

+### 🔒 Advanced Security & Control
+✅ **Allowed repositories** - Restrict operations to specific repos or owners
+✅ **Tool management** - Enable/disable specific tools for fine-grained control
-✅ **Locked repository** - Set a default repository to protect your repository from accidental changes.
+✅ **Default repository** - Set a default repo for streamlined workflows
-✅ **Disable Tools** - Disable specific tools to protect your repository from accidental changes.
-✅ **Allowed Tools** - Restrict the server to only allow specific tools.
+✅ **Flexible permissions** - Configure exactly what the server can access

+### 💪 Powerful Features
-✅ **Comprehensive feature set** - 170+ powerful tools for complete GitHub workflow.
+✅ **Comprehensive toolkit** - 89 powerful tools for complete GitHub workflow
-✅ **Branch & commit management** - Create branches, explore history, compare changes.
+✅ **Branch & commit management** - Create branches, explore history, compare changes
-✅ **Image upload support** - Upload and embed images directly in issues.
+✅ **Image upload support** - Upload and embed images directly in issues
-✅ **Smart defaults** - Set default repositories to streamline workflows.
-✅ **Advanced filtering** - Sort, filter, and search with multiple criteria.
+✅ **Advanced filtering** - Sort, filter, and search with multiple criteria
-✅ **Rate limit handling** - Built-in GitHub API rate limit management.
+✅ **Rate limit handling** - Built-in GitHub API rate limit management

 ## 🎯 Complete Feature Set